Skip to main content

 CLI interface in front of the Playwright test session report

-Use the Playwright Reporter to seamlessly integrate Playwright test results with Checkly monitoring.
-Automatically upload test results, screenshots, videos, and traces to gain visibility into your application’s health across test runs.
+Integrate Playwright test results with Checkly monitoring.
+Upload test results, screenshots, videos, and traces to gain visibility into your application’s health across test runs.
+Fully compatible with Playwright’s native JSON reporter - use it as a drop-in replacement that adds Checkly integration.

 Install the Playwright Reporter